 Face Friendliest Face Mask

 "Of all the face masks I've tested — fitted face masks, face masks for running — Outdoor Research's is my favorite," our tester reports.
 "My main reason is comfort; its polyester fabric is lightweight and easy on the skin.
 That goes for the ear loops too, which are adjustable but won't slip around on their own.
 It's one of the few face masks that doesn't drop beneath my nose when I'm talking (or otherwise trying to operate my face as I normally would)."

-Best-Looking Technical Mask
+Best-Looking Technical Face Mask

-The first edition of this mask cracked the Wellness category of last year's GP100, and this new three-layer version is even better.
+The first edition of this mask cracked the Wellness category of 2020's GP100, and this three-layer version is even better.
 Adjustable elastic straps, a metal nose strip and a hypoallergenic merino wool blend inner surface max out the comfort and fit, while a second layer of polyamide nylon and a third of polyester spandex — with an antimicrobial Polygiene ViralOff finish — ramp up the protection levels.
 Even so, the final product looks clean and uncomplicated, in seven different colorways to boot.

-Best-Looking Filter Mask
+Best-Looking Filter Face Mask